ivankqw/custom-productive-google-calendar/README.md

-# custom-productive-google-calendar
+# super-google-calendar
 An Arc Browser Boost for Google Calendar.

 ## What This is
-This Arc Boost is aimed at students and those who need a means that allows them to customize their Gooogle Calendar and make it more productive than ever. - *whether it's for studying or running errands, Productive Google Calendar is there for you.*
+This Arc Boost is aimed at students and those who need a means that allows them to customize their Gooogle Calendar and make it more productive than ever. - *whether it's for studying or running errands, Super Google Calendar is there for you.*

 ## Key Features
 🗓️ Customize your Google Calendar background with any image of your choice.